Start by clicking on "Fill out the template"

 A lodger will occupy a room or a space within a property and the owner will remain living in the rest of the property.
 A lodger agreement creates a common law tenancy, which is a contractual agreement between the owner and the lodger.
 A lodger agreement can be terminated with notice, as per the terms of the agreement.

 A private residential tenancy is open-ended, meaning there is no fixed end date.
-In order to end a private residential tenancy agreement, a landlord must rely on particular grounds for eviction and must follow a prescribed process.
-Tenants under a private residential tenancy agreement will have particular rights in accordance with the relevant housing laws.
+In order to end a private residential tenancy agreement, a landlord must rely on particular legal grounds for eviction.
+Tenants under a private residential tenancy agreement will have specific rights.

 No. It is not mandatory to have a written lodger agreement – a common law tenancy can be created and implied by spoken words or actions.
 However, it is helpful to have a written agreement so that each party has a clear understanding of the terms of the agreement.